ABOUT Our Story

 Linda found a small space in Steveston, facing a back lane, and opened a 1200 sq ft school offering private music instruction, dance, theatre and visual arts.
 “Marketing” consisted of printing flyers and paying students to distribute them to people’s homes in the neighbourhood!

 Linda was getting inquiries from parents of pre-schoolers…they were looking for a program that provided an opportunity for their little ones to explore different types of art programming so they could see where their interests lay….and so “Paddington Station”, the lower mainland’s first truly finearts preschool blossomed.
-Linda engaged her long time friend, Anne Tait, an Emily Carr graduate and Early Childhood Educator, who had worked with her husband, Michael, at Woodwards in Visual Marketing, to assist her in developing the program and curriculum.
+Linda engaged her long time friend, Anne Tait, an Emily Carr graduate, Early Childhood Educator, and Visual Marketer, to assist her in developing the program and curriculum.

 The school was very crowded with enrolment hovering at 200, and she needed additional space to bring the preschool idea alive, and suddenly her husband, Michael, came home with the news that Woodward’s Dept Stores, where he had worked for 32 years was closing.
 With a mortgage, two teenage daughters and debt from opening the school, she proposed that the best thing was to expand the school and he could join her…teaching art and assisting with other administrative tasks.

 They leased a heritage building in Steveston and invested his severance in leasehold improvements.
 The money ran dry and the banks laughed when Linda approached them for money to finish the renovation.
 She was a woman opening a preschool and performing arts school, her husband had no job and she was asking for money??
 So desperate to finish the renovation, Linda approached her widowed mother about mortgaging the family home so she could get the doors open in time.